vitejs/vite/docs/guide/api-hmr.md

 - `'vite:error'` when an error occurs (e.g. syntax error)

 Custom HMR events can also be sent from plugins.
 See [handleHotUpdate](./api-plugin#handlehotupdate) for more details.

+## `hot.send(payload)`

+Send custom data back to server.

+If called before connected, the data will be buffered and sent once the connection is established.